IanxieSCUT/For-learning/README.md

 # For-learning
-- Just for hobbies，for now
+- Just for hobbies
-- 首发得分
+- Just for learning